 Final health-based action level for drinking water: Promulgated state or federal MCLs not available.
-Action levels based on USEPA RSL model for tapwater, including a Relative Source Concentration of 20%, a target, noncancer Hazard Quotient of 0.5 and a target Excess Cancer Risk of 10-6 (see Table D-3b).
+Action levels based on USEPA RSL model for tapwater, including a Relative Source Concentration of 20%, a target, noncancer Hazard Quotient of 1.0 and a target Excess Cancer Risk of 10-5.
 Refer to accompanying Technical Memorandum for additional details.